SynBioDex/pySBOL3/docs/visitor.rst

 The implementation of the Visitor Pattern in pySBOL3 is very simple.
-When a pySBOL3 object's `accept` method is called, a visitor is passed as the only arugment.
+When a pySBOL3 object's `accept` method is called, a visitor is passed as the only argument.
 The `accept` method, in turn, invokes `visit_type` on the visitor, passing the pySBOL3 object as the only argument.